worm-blossom/macromania_config/README.md

 That demonstrates the complete API.

-`makeConfigOptions<S, U>(default: S, applyUpdate: (old: S, update: U) => S)` returns a macro for setting the config options, and a function for getting them.
+`createConfigOptions<S, U>(default: S, applyUpdate: (old: S, update: U) => S)` returns a macro for setting the config options, and a function for getting them.

-The `<Config>` macro is used by the user to set configuration options via the setter macros returned by various calls to `makeConfigOptions`.
+The `<Config>` macro is used by the user to set configuration options via the setter macros returned by various calls to `createConfigOptions`.
 These setters error when used outside the `options` prop of the `<Config>` macro.